-What differentiates Tellus tenant screening from other services?
+What differentiates the Tellus superapp tenant screening feature from other services?
 How comprehensive are the results?
 As a landlord, tenant screening is the first step toward protecting your investment.
 While there’s no magic formula to predict what will happen, having enough background information about a prospective tenant helps you make an informed decision.
 Here’s what you should look for in a screening report and what you get from Tellus.

 What to Look For